model-railroad/tcm/tcm/README.md

-# TCM - Train Cam Monitor
+# TCM - Track Cam Monitor

 ## What is it

-"TCM" (aka the "Train Cam Monitor") is a simple Android application that connects to two RTSP cameras and displays their video feed on-screen.
+"TCM" (aka the "Track Cam Monitor") is a simple Android application that connects to two RTSP cameras and displays their video feed on-screen.

 The application is tailored to view specific train tracks on the Randall Museum